GOP Lawmaker Slams Republicans For Letting Trump ‘Usurp Legislative Powers’

 Trump has made immigration one of his signature issues, and often criticizes the Democratic Party for being too soft on it, frequently alleging that it is becoming a party of “open borders.”

-Michigan Representative Justin Amash has previously condemned Trump’s order, accusing the president of “circumventing” the constitutional system, according to the Hill.
+Michigan Representative Justin Amash has previously condemned Trump’s order, accusing the president of “circumventing” the constitutional system, according to The Hill.

 Amash’s Saturday comments appear to have impressed some of his Democratic colleagues as well.
 Representative Ted Lieu of California took to Twitter to praise Amash, calling the Republican lawmaker “principled, consistent, and courageous.”